Dismai-Bench: Benchmarking and designing generative models using disordered materials and interfaces: Results and discussion

-The base GAN model (CryinGAN) was adapted from the Composition-Conditioned Crystal GAN (CCCGAN) presented by Kim et al. \cite{RN307}, which was used to generate Mg-Mn-O ternary materials.
-One-dimensional (1D) convolutions were used in the discriminator to extract the latent features of structures, an inspiration taken from PointNet \cite{qi2017pointnet}, a 3D object classification and segmentation network.
-These 1D convolutions have been similarly implemented in other point-cloud-based crystal generative models such as FTCP-VAE \cite{RN294} and CubicGAN \cite{RN295}.
+The base GAN model (CryinGAN) was adapted from the Composition-Conditioned Crystal GAN (CCCGAN) presented by Kim et al.~\cite{RN307}, which was used to generate Mg-Mn-O ternary materials.
+One-dimensional (1D) convolutions were used in the discriminator to extract the latent features of structures, an inspiration taken from PointNet~\cite{qi2017pointnet}, a 3D object classification and segmentation network.
+These 1D convolutions have been similarly implemented in other point-cloud-based crystal generative models such as FTCP-VAE~\cite{RN294} and CubicGAN~\cite{RN295}.
 We simplified and generalized CCCGAN to be used for any periodic system with fixed lattice, composition, and number of atoms.
+We did not include any conditional generation capability in CryinGAN for simplicity.
 The discriminator of the original CCCGAN relied solely on atomic coordinates and lattice parameters to distinguish between real and fake structures.
 To further provide explicit bond distance information to the discriminator, we added a second discriminator to the CryinGAN model that has the same architecture, but accepts bond distances as input instead of coordinates.

 The CryinGAN model architecture is shown in Fig. \ref{fig_GAN_arc}.
-Note that each interface structure has a total of 264 atoms.
 The generator accepts random gaussian noise as input, and produces fractional coordinates of structures as output.
 Of the two discriminators, one accepts fractional coordinates as input, and the other accepts bond distances (6 nearest-neighbors of each atom) as input.
 In the first convolutional layer of the discriminators, the fractional coordinates/bond distances are convoluted along each row separately (i.e., separate 1D convolutions for each atom).
-CryinGAN implements the Wasserstein loss, which was shown to provide more stable training by preventing the vanishing gradients issue of the traditional GAN \cite{arjovsky2017wgan, gulrajani2017gradpenalty}.
-The discriminator loss function with a gradient penalty term for improved stability \cite{gulrajani2017gradpenalty} is as follows:
+Note that CryinGAN is permutationally invariant to atom ordering within each atomic species block (e.g., order of the 72 Li atoms does not matter).
+CryinGAN implements the Wasserstein loss, which was shown to provide more stable training by preventing the vanishing gradients of the traditional GAN~\cite{arjovsky2017wgan, gulrajani2017gradpenalty}.
+The discriminator loss function with a gradient penalty term for improved stability~\cite{gulrajani2017gradpenalty} is: